VictoriaChoy/victoriachoy.github.io/README.md

 <img src="all about me s.gif" align="center"/>

+Hi, I am Victoria from China.
 I am passionate about innovative teaching methodology with a student-centered approach.
 I have about 10 years of experience strategizing effective learning experiences for students from preschoolers to adults in the _transdisciplinary approach_.

 I grew up in a coastal city in southeast China, and am an avid STEAM course developer, and a fan of music, jazz and hip pop choreography, and traditional Chinese martial arts.